 At that point, Google’s webspam team began actively working to uncover websites that were manipulating search results, and began rolling out regular updates to its algorithm which were specifically aimed at filtering out websites that didn’t deserve to rank.
 If you’re interested in learning more about what Google currently considers low quality, ineffective, spammy link building, this is a great resource.

-In the past few years, Google has gone a step farther, penalizing sites who have overused link building techniques – such as using keyword-specific anchor texts in every link to a page – and therefore, “over-optimized” their site.
+In the past few years, Google has gone a step farther, penalizing sites that have overused link-building techniques – such as using keyword-specific anchor texts in every link to a page – and therefore, “over-optimized” their site.
 Google’s Penguin updates are one such example.

 Backlinks vs. Referring Domains

 A Google engineer would agree that it’s an understatement to say that Google’s algorithm is complex.
 Nonetheless, we know that Google’s algorithm utilizes backlinks in a very specific way when determining rankings.
-Google views a site’s referring domains as a major indication of whether or not a site’s content itself is valuable and worth prioritizing a sin search results.
+Google views a site’s referring domains as a major indicator of whether or not a site’s content itself is valuable and worth prioritizing in search results.

 Once search engine spiders have successfully crawled your site, they automatically extract the content of your pages and add it to their index.
 For those of us that are readers, it can be helpful to think of Google’s index like the largest library in the world – full of information of every kind, ordered systematically so that any piece of information can be accessed in a moment’s notice.
 Once a site is entered into the index, Google can decide whether or not they feel a page offers enough value to be ranked well for relevant keywords.
 Google created a short video to explain that process…